AdobeDocs/experience-platform.en/help/rtcdp/partner-data/offsite-retargeting.md

 >[!AVAILABILITY]
 >
->This functionality is available to customers who have licensed Real-Time CDP (App Service), Adobe Experience Platform Activation, Real-time CDP, Real-Time CDP Prime, Real-Time CDP Ultimate.
+>This functionality is available to customers who have licensed Real-Time CDP (App Service), Adobe Experience Platform Activation, Real-Time CDP, Real-Time CDP Prime, Real-Time CDP Ultimate.
 Read more about these packages in the [product descriptions](https://helpx.adobe.com/legal/product-descriptions.html) and contact your Adobe representative for more information.

-Learn how to build an audience of unauthenticated visitors and retarget them using partner provided addressable IDs.
+Learn how to build an audience of unauthenticated visitors and retarget them using partner provided durable IDs.

 IMAGE

+With the phasing out of third-party cookies, digital marketers must reimagine their strategies for re-engaging with anonymous visitors.
+Brands that choose to integrate with identity vendors for real-time visitor recognition can also leverage partner provided durable identifiers for off-site paid-media retargeting.

+Despite high volume of traffic, many brands see a significant drop-off at the conversion stage.
+Visitors engage with content and product demos but leave without signing up or making a purchase.

+Not only can you build audiences based on on-site engagement to personalize marketing messages, you can also use Adobe's support for partner IDs to re-engage with visitors across paid-media destinations.

 ## Prerequisites and planning {#prerequisites-and-planning}